Indications for: ZIAGEN ORAL SOLUTION

-May antagonize methadone.
+Potentiates riociguat.
 May be potentiated by ethanol.
+Antagonizes methadone.

 Nausea, vomiting, headache, malaise, fatigue, dreams/sleep disorders, diarrhea, fever, chills, rash (may be severe, eg, Stevens-Johnson), ear/nose/throat infections; hypersensitivity reactions (may be fatal), lactic acidosis, severe hepatomegaly with steatosis, immune reconstitution syndrome.